La Brugeoise et Nivelles: Products

+A consortium of BN and ACEC provided the first-generation light rail vehicles (LRTA 1000 class) for the Manila LRT Line 1, which opened in 1984.
+The trains were purchased by the Philippine government on loan with the Belgian government.
+Originally operating as two-car sets, the 1000 class cars were rebuilt into three-car sets and retrofitted with air conditioning.
+These cars are being decommissioned with the arrival of newer 13000 class LRVs built by Construcciones y Auxiliar de Ferrocarriles (CAF).

 In 1989, a consortium of BN, ANF Industrie and Bombardier won the order for the construction of the passenger Eurotunnel Shuttle wagons, valued at 36 billion francs, of which BN's contribution was valued at 8 billion.

 In 1994, the company, in association with INKA and Holec, built commuter trains for the KRL Jabotabek system.

-In 1998, after takeover by Bombardier, the company obtained an order with a total value of 22.2 billion Belgian francs to produce 78 Bombardier Voyager trains for the railways in the United Kingdom at the Bruges and Manage plants; BN's value share of the contract was estimated at 8 to 10 billion Belgian francs.
+In 1998, after takeover by Bombardier, the company obtained an order with a total value of 22.2 billion Belgian francs to produce 105 Bombardier Voyager trains for the Virgin Rail Group, Midland Mainline and Hull Trains in the United Kingdom at the Bruges and Manage plants; BN's value share of the contract was estimated at 8 to 10 billion Belgian francs.
 Deliveries took place in the early 2000s.
 Also as part of Bombardier, the company also produced Flexity Outlook and Flexity Swift vehicles for Brussels and Rotterdam respectively, the bodyshells of the Autorail à grande capacité for the SNCF, and B09 vehicles for the Docklands Light Railway.
 Finally, the company continues to supply the Belgian Railways (NMBS/SNCB) with passenger rail vehicles.